tzielins/testing-carp-template/README.md

-# The Carpentries Workbench Template Markdown Lesson
+# The test of Carpentries Workbench Template Markdown Lesson

 This lesson is a template lesson that uses [The Carpentries Workbench][workbench].